Malaysian Highway Authority

 The Malaysian Highway Authority (Lembaga Lebuhraya Malaysia, LLM) is a statutory body under the Malaysian Ministry of Works (MOW).
 The agency was founded on 24 October 1980 by the Highway Authority of Malaysia (Incorporation) Act 1980 to monitor the works and administration of expressways.
 The establishment of the agency coincided with the construction of the North-South Expressway.

+The agency operates the National Traffic Management Centre which links various toll concessionaires and provide traffic advisory and information to road users.